Heavenly Christmas: a different perspective

 God: No.

-Angel: Are you sure they’re worth the risk?
-I mean I know what I’d do...
+Angel: [looks to audience] Are you sure they’re worth the risk?
+I mean, you've got plenty of perfect worlds out there....

-Angel: Well, I can’t see the point, but I have to hand it to you – your love certainly has no limits!
+Angel: Well, I can’t see the point in all this, but I have to hand it to you – your love certainly has no limits!

 [Pause]